higorch/vps-ubuntu-php-mysql-apache-ssl/README.md

 > Permissões do usuário

 ```
+GRANT ALL PRIVILEGES ON MYDBNAME.* TO 'USERNAME'@'1.2.3.4' IDENTIFIED BY 'PASSWORD' WITH GRANT OPTION; *permissões direcionadas para um banco*

-GRANT ALL PRIVILEGES ON mynewdatabase.* TO 'myuser'@'localhost' WITH GRANT OPTION;
+GRANT ALL PRIVILEGES ON *.* TO 'USERNAME'@'%' IDENTIFIED BY 'PASSWORD' WITH GRANT OPTION; *permissões direcionadas para todos bancos*

 FLUSH PRIVILEGES;